Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 • lumbar;

-The roots located in the lumbar and sacral region are often combined into one subspecies - lumbosacral.
+The roots located in the lumbar and sacral regions are often combined into one subtype - the lumbosacral.

-There are several reasons that can provoke inflammation, from a banal pinched nerve root in the lumbar spine to the presence of a hidden disease that provokes the formation of a hernia or tumor.
+There are several reasons that can provoke inflammation, from banal pinching of a nerve root in the lumbar spine to the presence of a hidden disease that provokes the formation of a hernia or tumor.

 The root can become inflamed for the following reasons: